reactabular/searchtabular/README.md

 /*
 import React from 'react';
 import { compose } from 'redux';
-import {
-  Table, Search, resolve
-} from 'reactabular';
+import * as Table from 'reactabular-table';
+import * as resolve from 'table-resolver';
 import * as search from 'searchtabular';
 */